-- Only carry out installation work when the decoder is de-energised. - Only carry out installation work in closed, clean and dry rooms.
+- Only carry out installation work when the decoder is de-energised.
+When carrying out soldering work on the decoder, also observe the instructions in sections 3.1 and 3.2. - Only carry out installation work in closed, clean and dry rooms.
 Avoid moisture, wetness and splashing water in your working environment. - Supply the decoder only with extra-low voltage as specified in the technical data.
 Only use tested and approved transformers for this purpose. - Only plug the mains plugs of transformers and soldering irons / soldering stations into professionally installed and fused earthed sockets. - Do not expose the decoder to high ambient temperatures or direct sunlight.
 Observe the information on the maximum operating temperature in the technical data. - If you notice damage or malfunctions, switch off the supply voltage immediately.
 Send the decoder in for inspection.